brieweb/saclug.org/content/news/2025-06-27-july-general-meeting.md

 We will discuss C# on GNU/Linux.

+Many thanks to James at [Strad Meadery](http://www.stradmeadery.com/) for hosting SacLUG for the July meeting

 Strad Meadery graciously provided their facility to us for hosting the meeting.
 James (from Strad Meadery) says that if we plan to eat during the meeting that we should bring our own food or order food for delivery.